Mohmad-Naser-alnakeshbandi/DHBW-karlsruhe-Bot/readme.md

 ## dhbw karlslsruhe Bot

-### I made this Bot for only purpose and this purpose is making the live of the students of DHBW Karlsruhe easier.
+### I made this Bot for only one purpose and this purpose is making the live of the students of DHBW Karlsruhe easier.

 <br>